AmirMohammad-Sharbati/digital-system-design/README.md

 All are free and cross-platform (Linux, Windows, macOS).

 ### 1. Verilog
 Verilog itself is a hardware description language - you only need a **compiler/simulator** to work with it (such as Icarus Verilog or ModelSim).
-If you're editing Verilog code, you can use **VS Code** with extensions You don't install Verilog as a separate tool - you just use it through simulators or synthesis software like Icarus or Quartus.
+If you're editing Verilog code, you can use **VS Code** with extensions.

 ### 2. Icarus
 Icarus Verilog (iverilog) is an open-source Verilog simulator used in this course for all experiments and testbenches: